q2ebanking/boa-constrictor/docs/pages/tutorial/part-2-web-ui-testing.md

     By.Id("search_button_homepage"));
 ```

-Then, add the following lines to `TestDuckDuckGoSearch`:
+Then, add the following lines to `TestDuckDuckGoWebSearch`:

 ```csharp
 actor.AttemptsTo(SendKeys.To(SearchPage.SearchInput, "panda"));